-There’s enough raw footage to put together a grimy documentary about the making of the album from start to finish, if I wanted to do a thing like that.
+There’s enough raw footage to put together a grimy documentary about the making of the album from start to finish, if I wanted to do a thing like that (and I did, about a year after writing this post).
 There are a lot of fun moments in there, including the revelation that recording the guitar and bass tracks direct instead of mic’ing up the amps wasn’t the plan all along.
 I’ve been remembering that wrong all these years.
 Instead, it was a last-minute move made to counteract too much bleed and not enough microphones.
 And the band didn’t record piecemeal, but together as a unit, live-off-the floor, with the exception of the vocals and some guitar overdubs that were added later.
 I’ve been remembering that wrong too.

 But then there’s this: none of those Papa Ghostface performances are included in any of the eight hours of footage culled from these tapes.
 There are some pretty amusing bits from me, with some non-sequiturs I don’t remember ever dishing out, but there’s almost no footage of me playing music in any capacity.
 For the most part I’m only recording it, or sitting in the audience watching it happen.

 I say “almost” because one of the surprise finds on these tapes is a casual little jam session with me and Tyson running through bits and pieces of about half a dozen different GWD songs.
 It isn’t true band footage.
 Gord is filming instead of playing bass, and what little singing I do is not trying very hard to be serious.
 Still, I was pretty sure this stuff was filmed on Tyson’s camera and I’d never get to see it again.
 I’m happy to be proven wrong, and ecstatic to have another small piece of video documentation from that musical period fall into my lap.